 Classrooms, Libraries, and Other Facilities

-Classes will be held at Florida State University’s London Study Centre, an academic complex in the heart of Bloomsbury just a couple of blocks west of the British Museum.
-Privileges at other archives or libraries will be arranged as needed for history and literature projects.
-Students will become members of the University College London Student Union, which will entitle them to a range of opportunities.
+Classes will be held at Florida State University’s London Study Centre, a complex in the heart of Bloomsbury, just a couple of blocks west of the British Museum and British Library.
+The complex also houses a modest library and computer facility, which will be available to students.
+Students will become members of the University College London student union.

 Students will reside in five- to six-person flats in Bloomsbury, about a five-minute walk from the FSU Centre.
 Each flat has a bathroom, kitchen, and common room.